 If your cat or dog has an accident on the rug, it’s also easy to clean.
 First, scoop up the loose waste.
 Then, wipe down with water and some mild soap.
 Finally, let it completely dry out.

-If there is urine smell problem or any remaining scent, use carpet freshener or put some baking soda on it and vacuum it.
+If there is a urine smell problem or any remaining scent, use carpet freshener or put some baking soda on it and vacuum it.
 Your hide rug will be as good as new.

 Disadvantages of Cowhide Rugs